The Global Network of Forest Science Cooperation

 Scientific Publication Project "Keep Asia Green"

-With funding provided by Yuhan Kimberly of Korea, the ASEAN-Korea Environmental Cooperation Project, and IUFRO the project will produce several book volumes each presenting forest restoration and rehabilitation efforts in the various regions of Asia Pacific.
+With funding provided by Yuhan Kimberly of Korea, the ASEAN-Korea Environmental Cooperation Project, and IUFRO the project produced several book volumes each presenting forest restoration and rehabilitation efforts in the various regions of Asia Pacific.
 For more details about the activities and results of this project please visit the Keep Asia Green website.

 Scientist Assistance Programme for the Second Latin American IUFRO Congress